 Top 10 Fall Activities in Madison, Georgia

 Fall is here!
-Cool, clear weather has us grabbing a fleece and getting outside to enjoy all the autumnal beauty.
-If you’re looking for fall vacation ideas or even just a weekend getaway, enjoy a few of our favorite fall activities below.
+Cool, clear weather has us grabbing a fleece and getting outside to enjoy the autumnal beauty.
+If you are looking for fall vacation ideas or even just a weekend getaway, enjoy a few of our favorite fall activities below.
 Just an hour outside of Atlanta, an escape to Georgia’s authentic small town is the perfect way to relax and take time to enjoy the season.